signalogic/SigSRF_SDK/mediaTest_readme.md

 The -dN command line argument ALLOW_OUTOFSPEC_RTP_PADDING flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be set to suppress error messages for RTP packets with unused trailing payload bytes not declared with the padding bit in the RTP packet header.
 See comments in CreateDynamicSession() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>.

+#### Output Stream Group Pcap Path

+By default mediaMin stores stream group output pcaps (for example, merged streams) on the mediaMin subfolder.
+For flexibility and possible performance improvement, a path can be specified instead using the cmd line option:

+    --group_pcap_path <path>

+where path is the desired stream group output pcap path.
+Upon stream group completion, the pcap is copied to the mediaMin subfolder for convenience during analysis and measurement.
+Performance improvement might be obtained by specifying a path on a fast SSD drive or RAM disk.

+Also the cmd line option:

+    --group_pcap_path_nocopy <path>

+can be given to avoid the final copy.

+Note that these options are separate from [output media path](#user-content-outputmediapath) below.

 #### Codec FLC

 By default [pktlib](#user-content-pktlib_main) applies codec FLC (Frame Loss Concealment) when repairing packet loss and timestamp gaps.
 Codec FLC can be disabled with the command line option: